Marble Cleaning, Polishing, Restoration and Sealing | Cape Coral / Ft. Myers / Naples FL

 Marble Stain Removal

-Whether you are seeking guidance on how to remove marble stains or discolorations yourself or want us to treat your marble, the original finish of your stone can be more often than not, be restored.
+Whether you are seeking guidance on how to remove marble stains or discolorations yourself or want us to treat your marble, most stains can be removed.

-Marble countertops are easier to keep clean with periodic professional deep cleaning services, using non-acidic, highly-effective cleaning solutions.
-Once your marble countertops are cleaned and restored, we may recommend you have us seal them to enhance their stain resistance.
+Once your marble is cleaned and restored, we may recommend you have us seal them to enhance their stain resistance.
 We say, “may” because not all stone needs to be sealed.
 Highly polished marble may not even take an impregnating sealer.
-But, if sealing is recommended, know that sealing represents an inexpensive, preventative measure against marble stain damage.
+But, if sealing is recommended, know that sealing represents a preventative measure against marble stain damage.

 Frequently Asked Questions